spyzhov/ajson/README.md

 `$['store']['book'][0]['title']`

-for input pathes.
-Internal or output pathes will always be converted to the more general bracket–notation.
+for input paths.
+Internal or output paths will always be converted to the more general bracket–notation.

 JSONPath allows the wildcard symbol `*` for member names and array indices.
 It borrows the descendant operator `..` from E4X and the array slice syntax proposal `[start:end:step]` from ECMASCRIPT 4.

 Expressions of the underlying scripting language `(<expr>)` can be used as an alternative to explicit names or indices as in